Aftab48/Product-Scanner/README.md

 4. **AI Parsing**: Extracted text is sent to server and parsed using OpenAI GPT-4 to extract structured product data
 5. **Results Display**: Product information is displayed in a clean, organized format

-**Note**: OpenRouter API key is used for AI parsing (default key is configured).
-The app will use client-side OCR first, then send the extracted text to the server for AI parsing via OpenRouter's GPT-4o mini.
-If OCR fails or quota is exceeded, it falls back to OpenRouter Vision API.
+**Note**: Google Gemini API key is used for AI parsing.
+The app will use client-side OCR first, then send the extracted text to the server for AI parsing via Google Gemini 1.5 Flash.
+If OCR fails or quota is exceeded, it falls back to Gemini Vision API.

 ## Mobile Optimizations